 The key to successful mold claims in Florida lies in establishing the causal chain.
 When mold results from a covered water event, such as a burst pipe, hurricane damage, or appliance failure, the mold remediation may be covered as consequential damage from the original covered loss, potentially bypassing the mold cap entirely.
 This is sophisticated claims strategy that requires expert documentation of the timeline, water source, and direct causation.

 A licensed public adjuster understands the science of mold growth and the legal framework of Florida mold coverage.
-We document the water event, establish the timeline from water intrusion to mold colonization, identify all affected areas using professional moisture detection equipment, and build a claim that maximizes coverage under your specific policy language.
+We document the water event, establish the timeline from water intrusion to mold colonization, identify all affected areas using professional moisture detection equipment, and build a claim that secures coverage under your specific policy language.

 Mold growth resulting from covered water events including burst pipes, roof leaks, and storm intrusion.
 We establish the causal chain to access full coverage beyond mold caps.